aerospike-examples/expirable-bin/README.md

 extra library functions would be excellent.

 #Known Limitations
-The current limitation stores maps,there is no support of secondary index with expire bins.
+The current limitation stores maps, there is no support of secondary index with expire bins.
 If a put call is made, it can overwrite a special expirable-bin.